 The defeat yesterday in the House of a “right-to-try” bill was a victory for patients across the country.
 Although proponents of the proposed legislation claimed that it would give terminally ill patients access to experimental medications more easily, the fact is the program would have been potentially risky for patients and protected pharmaceutical companies at the expense of patients’ health.

 Those of you who are regular MedShadow visitors are likely familiar with the legislation itself.
-We’ve covered it quite a bit, and I wrote in this column last month about the dangers of the bill.
-If you aren’t familiar with “right-to-try” legislation, that blog post is a good primer.
+We’ve covered it quite a bit, and I wrote in this column last month about the dangers of the “right-to-try” bill.
+If you aren’t familiar with it, that blog post is a good primer.

 The vote on the bill was 259-140, in favor.
 However, because of a change in the rules for this vote, a 2/3 majority was needed for passage.
 The defeat is a major blow for Republicans, many of whom had highly touted the legislation.
 President Trump even mentioned the bill in his January State of the Union address.